terewere/tada-shop/README.md

 - See all orders placed.
 - Increase/Decrease quantity of product in cart.
 - Track orders with a button click that takes the user to a chat conversation on WhatsApp.
-- Tested using Espresso.
-Written unit, instrumentation and UI tests.

 ## Some Screenshots